softwaremill/bootzooka/README.md

 subproject).
 This will create a fat-jar with all the code, processed javascript, css and html.
 You can run the jar simply by running java:

-    java -jar bootzooka-dist/target/scala-2.10/bootzooka-dist-assembly-0.0.1-SNAPSHOT.jar
+    java -jar bootzooka-dist/target/scala-2.11/bootzooka-dist-assembly-0.0.1-SNAPSHOT.jar

 ### Deployable .war

 To build a `.war`, run `bootzooka-backend/package`.
-The war will be located in `bootzooka-backend/target/scala-2.10/bootzooka.war`.
+The war will be located in `bootzooka-backend/target/scala-2.11/bootzooka.war`.
 You can drop it in any servlet container (Tomcat/Jetty/JBoss/etc.)

 ## How to execute tests

-Tests are using [Fakemongo](https://github.com/fakemongo/fongo) to mock out MongoDB.
-You don't need to have MongoDB installed on your machine.
+Because tests are using in-memory [H2 database](http://www.h2database.com/html/main.html) you don't need to have any database running on your machine.
-Check out easy setup of Fakemongo in `FlatSpecWithMongo` trait.
+Check out easy setup of in-memory database in `FlatSpecWithSQL` trait.

 When you issue `test` from SBT, tests for both server-side and client-side components are run.
 SBT integrates some Grunt commands and executes tests for browser part via Grunt too.